RAGE-toolkit/Artic-nf/README.md

 ![Alt text](/img/dorado_dir_structure.png)

 Dorado path can be written in environment variable or in the nextflow.config file at dorado_dir params.
-Follow the below steps if you want to add the dorado path to systems environment variable.
+Follow the below steps if you want to add the dorado path to system's environment variable.

 #### Adding dorado to environment variable
 ```